Photo Cred: Hunter Selman

 • 2014 Grammy Award Winner for Best R&B Performance (Snarky Puppy with Lalah Hathaway)

-Mark Lettieri is a guitarist, composer and producer from Fort Worth, TX.
-Proficient in a multitude of styles, he records and performs in virtually every genre of popular music with both independent and major-label artists.
+Mark Lettieri is a guitarist, composer, and producer based in Fort Worth, TX.
+Proficient in a multitude of styles, he records and performs in virtually every genre of popular music with both independent and major label artists.
 He also composes and produces original instrumental music under his own name.

-Aside from Snarky Puppy, Lettieri has spent time on the road with neo-soul icon Erykah Badu, gospel singer/actress Tamela Mann, and American Idol: Season 11 winner Phillip Phillips.
-He's also performed with a myriad of other artists, including Anthony Evans, Chrisette Michele, Myron Butler, N'dambi, Bilal, and even Pat Boone.
+As an in demand session guitarist and touring sideman, Lettieri has logged miles with neo soul icon Erykah Badu, gospel singer Anthony Evans, and American Idol: Season 11 winner Phillip Phillips.
+He's also performed with a myriad of other artists, including Nelly, Anthony Evans, Chrisette Michele, Myron Butler, N'dambi, Bilal, and even comedians Dave Chappelle and Harry Shearer.